-Thirteen European Tour titles include the 2013 Irish Open – he made a 45-foot eagle putt on the final hole there – and the 2009 BMW PGA Championship at Wentworth, the course where he also captured the 2006 HSBC World Match Play title a week before he became the only player ever to win a Ryder Cup game with a hole-in-one.
+Joint third in the 2010 Open at St Andrews, Casey then made the decision to base himself in America and has since had three top-six finishes in The Masters.
+Fourteen European Tour titles include the 2013 Irish Open and 2009 BMW PGA Championship at Wentworth, the course where he captured the 2006 HSBC World Match Play title a week before he became the only player ever to win a Ryder Cup game with a hole-in-one.

 He was also a partner of Luke Donald as they enjoyed success in both the Walker Cup and World Cup.